namdev-rathod/lambda-for-rds-daily-stop-start/README.md

-# Create Lambda Function In Nodejs 18 version
-# attach AWS-SDK package as a layers to get it working
 # Lambda Code For Daily Scheduler for RDS Stop and Start
+ - Create Lambda Function With Nodejs 18 version
+ - Use AWS-SDK package as a layers features to support this lambda function code

 ``` "use strict";
 const AWS = require("aws-sdk");